Aptivi/NitrocidKS/README.md

 ## |-----+--> _How to run/install_ <--+-----|

-If you are going to install KS without building from source, either look at the Releases, or use [this link](https://chocolatey.org/packages/KS/). (`choco install ks`, Run using `Kernel Simulator` on the CMD or on Run.)
+If you are going to install KS without building from source, either look at the Releases, or use [this link](https://chocolatey.org/packages/KS/). (`choco install ks`, Run using `"Kernel Simulator"` on the CMD or on Run.
+Make sure to include double quotes.)

 If you are going to install KS as a NuGet library when modding or integrating, use [this link](https://www.nuget.org/packages/KS/).